Reportify/teleopsold/teleops/docs/Phase_2_Project_Design_Specification.md

 - Separation of concerns: Design ≠ Inventory ≠ Task
 - Flexible equipment taxonomy: category is optional metadata
 - Version-first: all design changes generate new versions
-- Auditability: full trace of design decisions and approvals
+- Auditability: full trace of design decisions and publishes
 - Multi-tenant isolation and unified single-portal approach
+- Inventory integration: search and selection leverage tenant-created categories/models (no hard dependency on predefined taxonomy)

 ---